NicoleNageli/VR_XRArcade_FightingCurrent/README.md

 Fighting Current Game<br>
 Nicole Nageli
 ## Project Description
-The player swims against a strong underwater current, grappling onto fish to propel themselves forward while navigating through physical obstacles and enemies.
+Grapple onto goblin sharks and collect bioluminescent jellyfish while navigating through hydrothermal vents and deep-sea dangers.

 ## Feature Breakdown
 ### Grappling Hook: Use the right trigger to grapple onto fish
 Estimated Challenge - 5: 1, I have already made a grappling hook but need to fine tune it for this project
 ### Enemy Activation: Enemies activate when the player gets close
-Estimated Challenge - 5: 2, can add a sphere collider that’s a trigger, moving towards the player when activated
+Estimated Challenge - 5: 2, can add a sphere collider that’s a trigger, moving towards the player when activated (never mind, did jellyfish collection score instead)
 ### Enemy Shoot: Use the left trigger to shoot at enemies
 Estimated Challenge - 5: 2, we’ve made a playerShoot feature before
 ### Moving Infinite Environment: